hantsy/spring-microservice-sample/README.md

   * [Eclipse IDE](http://www.eclipse.org) (or  Eclipse based IDE,  Spring ToolSuite is highly recommended)
   * [Intellij IDEA](http://www.jetbrains.com)

-This sample application is built on the newest Spring technology stack, including Spring Boot, Spring Data, Spring Security, etc.

-* Every small service is a Spring Boot application.
-Every service will be packaged as a **jar** file and use the embedded Tomcat as target runtime to serve the services.
-* Every small service owns its database, eg. we use MySQL as the backing database for **auth-service**, and PostgreSQL for the **post-service**.
-* Spring Data is used for simplifying data operations.
-* Spring Session provides a simple strategy to generate and validate header based authentication token via sharing sessions in a backing session repository, in this sample we use Redis as session storage.
-* Spring Security is responsible for protecting RESTful APIs.

-Follow the 12 factors application guide, I suggest you use Docker in both development and production environment to make sure the same code base works well in different environments.

 ### Setup local development environment

 Make sure you have installed the latest Docker, Docker Compose and Docker Machine, more info please refer to the installation guide from [Docker official website](https://www.docker.com).

->NOTE: I used the official Docker Toolbox in development stage under Windows 10, you can also used Docker for Windows instead.
+>NOTE: I used the official Docker Toolbox in development stage under Windows 10, you can also use Docker for Windows instead.

 Docker Compose allow you start up the dependent infrastructural services(such as Database etc) via a single `docker-compose` command.